websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/sharepoint-integration/enabling-liferays-rest-connector-to-sharepoint.md

 ## Installing the REST Connector

-Follow these steps to install the Liferay REST Connector for SharePoint.
+Follow these steps to install the Liferay REST Connector to SharePoint.

-1. Download the [Liferay REST Connector for SharePoint](https://web.liferay.com/marketplace/-/mp/application/105406871) as an LPKG file via the Liferay Marketplace.
+1. Download the [Liferay REST Connector to SharePoint](https://web.liferay.com/marketplace/-/mp/application/105406871) as an LPKG file via the Liferay Marketplace.

 1. Copy the file to the instance's [`[LIFERAY_HOME]/deploy`](../../../../installation-and-upgrades/reference/liferay-home.md) folder to deploy it.